 Often, this class is used to describe prehistoric or historic periods such as the "Neolithic Period", the "Ming Dynasty" or the "McCarthy Era", but also geopolitical units and activities of settlements are regarded as special cases of E4 Period.
 However, there are no assumptions about the scale of the associated phenomena.
 In particular all events are seen as synthetic processes consisting of coherent phenomena.
 Therefore E4 Period is a superclass of E5 Event.
-For example, a modern clinical E67 Birth can be seen as both an atomic E5 Event and as an E4 Period that consists of multiple activities performed by multiple instances of E39 Actor.
+For example, a modern clinical birth, an instance of E67 Birth, can be seen as both as a single event, i.e., an instance of E5 Event and as an extended period, i.e., instance of E4 Period that consists of multiple physical processes and complementary activities performed by multiple instances of E39 Actor.

-As the actual extent of an E4 Period in spacetime we regard the trajectories of the participating physical things during their participation in an instance of E4 Period.
+As the actual extent of an instance of E4 Period in spacetime we regard the trajectories of the participating physical things during their participation in an instance of E4 Period.
 This includes the open spaces via which these things have interacted and the spaces by which they had the potential to interact during that period or event in the way defined by the type of the respective period or event.
 Examples include the air in a meeting room transferring the voices of the participants.
 Since these phenomena are fuzzy, we assume the spatiotemporal extent to be contiguous, except for cases of phenomena spreading out over islands or other separated areas, including geopolitical units distributed over disconnected areas such as islands or colonies.